 Both the bases can easily be attached to most router tables, and adjustments can be made for cuts with complete ease.

 The Bosch MRC23EVSK kit works as the perfect hybrid which can be used for both with a router table and job site applications.
-It comes with the muscle to handle difficult tasks and gives use the complete control for making precision cuts.
+It comes with the muscle to handle difficult tasks and gives users complete control for making precision cuts.
 Overall this is hands down the best wood router for a professional.

 If you are DIYer who builds his or her projects, then you need a router which ranks high on performance and user convenience.
 The Bosch 1617EVSPK router kit fits into that category.
 Here is why we think it’s the best buy for a DIYer.

 Three routers were in contention for the #1 router a woodworking hobbyists could buy – Bosch 1617EVSPK, Dewalt DWP611PK and Bosch Colt.
 The colt felt short on performance and was not able to handle tough applications (including raising panels).
 The Dewalt router was able to handle almost everything we threw at it which was impressive considering the price.
-However, we experience a few burnout issues here & there, but user convenience is where it let us down.
+However, we experience a few burn out issues here & there, but user convenience is where it let us down.

 And finally, this is where Bosch 1617EVSPK impressed us.
 Bosch designed this keeping the user in mind.
 First up switching the motor from the fixed base to plunge base was the easiest thanks to the simple locking mechanism.
 Next, it has handles on both the bases.
-They prove to be of immense help when you are working for longer periods and also improves precision.
+They prove to be of immense help when you are working for long periods and also improves precision.

 Also, the motor gets heated up if you stretch it out.
 We don’t recommend a continuous operation for a period greater than 20-25 minutes.
 You should cool the motor between tasks to ensure smooth performance.